Sunburst Illustration Halftone Circles Illustration Dark burst Illustration

 • Duties include: serve as a voting member of Campus Life Council and their respective commission.

 To learn about the A.S.
-Campus Life Council and the CLC Commissions, please visit Student Bill of Rights and Bylaws of the Associated Students, SDSU (Click on “A.S.
-Campus Life Council” and review the sections.) also, visit A.S.
-Campus Life Council Charters and review the charters.
+Campus Life Council (CLC) and each of the CLC Commissions, please visit Student Bill of Rights and Bylaws of Associated Students and click on “A.S.
+Campus Life Council.”
+In addition, please visit A.S.
+Campus Life Council Charters.

 College of Arts and Letters Representative